yh-luo/psychopy_tobii_infant/README.md

 ## Cautions

 - This project is not a stand-alone program.
 It is an implementation of PsychoPy for Tobii eye trackers.
-- This project is unofficial and under development.
+- This project is unofficial.
 - Test the scripts thoroughly before jumping into data collection!

 ## Author